4tiennguyen/Book_Rating_Prediction/complete_project/README.md

 # Stats_170AB -- Capstone Project
+## Predicting the Difference between Goodreads Ratings and Amazon Ratings

 This is my Capstone project.
 I and my teammate were curious about how differently the Goodreads and Amazon users review a book, so below we
 * Obtained and clean large Amazon and Goodreads datasets.